-In Australia, reputable experts have endorsed ABA-based interventions.
+In Australia, reputable experts have endorsed ABA-based interventions and autism programs.
 In 2011, Prior, Roberts, Rodger, and Williams published their report titled A Review of Research to Identify the Most Effective Models of Practice in Early Intervention for Children with Autism Spectrum Disorders.

 This report was prepared funded by and prepared for the Australian Government of Families, Housing, Community Services and Indigenous affairs (FaCHSIA).
 Applied Behaviour Analysis (ABA) was the only intervention to be classified as eligible for funding based on established research evidence:

-Helping Children with Autism (HCWA) package endorsed ABA as the only intervention that is eligible for funding based in established research evidence.
+Helping Children with Autism (HCWA) package endorsed ABA as the only example of intervention programs for kids with autism that is eligible for funding based in established research evidence.

 In addition, the Raising Children Network gives ABA a firm rating of established, noting that research consistently shows positive effects.

 Other organisations that endorse Applied Behaviour Analysis (ABA) as a safe and effective treatment for autism include:

 - Society for Developmental and Behavioral Pediatrics

 - National Institute of Child Health & Human Development

 The findings of the current review support the findings of previous reviews.
 Behaviourally based interventions, and specifically those that are intensive (often referred to as applied behavioural analysis (ABA) or early intensive behavioural intervention (EIBI)), continue to indicate positive outcomes for some children in a range of areas including cognitive skills, communication, and adaptive behaviour.